Asian Barbecue Chicken Slaw

 - 3 teaspoons sesame seeds, toasted, divided

-- In a large bowl, whisk soy sauce, honey, oil and vinegar until blended.
+- In a large bowl, whisk soy sauce, honey, 3 tablespoons oil and vinegar until blended.
 Pour half of the honey mixture into a small bowl; stir in barbecue sauce.
 Sprinkle chicken with pepper.
-Place a large nonstick skillet coated with cooking spray over medium-high heat.
-Add chicken; cook and stir 4-6 minutes or until no longer pink.
+In a large nonstick skillet heat remaining oil over medium-high heat.
+Add chicken; cook and stir until no longer pink, 4-6 minutes.
 Add barbecue sauce mixture; heat through.

 - Meanwhile, whisk salad dressing into remaining honey mixture until blended.
 Add coleslaw mix, green onions, 3 tablespoons almonds and 2 teaspoons sesame seeds; toss to coat.
 Serve with chicken.
 Sprinkle servings with remaining almonds and sesame seeds.

 Editor's NoteTo toast nuts, bake in a shallow pan in a 350° oven for 5-10 minutes or cook in a skillet over low heat until lightly browned, stirring occasionally.